LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 ### Opening hours

-Plymouth also list opening hours for each library.
+Plymouth list opening hours for each library.
 These can be useful in a few ways:

 - The obvious practical one of telling people when the library is and isn't open
-- Comparing usage data by time open rather than by library.
+- Comparing usage data by accounting for number of hours open.
+- Factoring in

 The library finder doesn't do anything too clever with opening hours.
-It shows libraries that are open at
+It shows libraries that are open at the current time, and when the others are opening.